cosmos/sdk-tutorials/hello-world/tutorial/index.md

 }
 ```

-That is our basic `blog` module setup.
+This is the basic `blog` module setup.
 The blockchain is now ready!

-Let's spin it up and send a blog post from one blockchain app to the other.
+Spin up the blockchain and send a blog post from one blockchain app to the other.

-We will need various terminal windows for this.
+You will need various terminal windows to complete these next steps.

-## IBC module tests
+## Test the IBC modules

-### Starting the chains
+### Start the chains

-To test the IBC module, we will serve with starport two blockchain networks on the same machine.
-Both blockchains uses the same source code but with a different chain ID
+To test the IBC module, start two blockchain networks on the same machine.
+Both blockchains use the same source code.
+Each blockchain has a unique chain ID.

-We will have a blockchain network named `earth` and the other name `mars`
+We will have a blockchain network named `earth` and the other name `mars`.

 We need the two following files in the project directory: